edwardvmills/NURBSlib_EVM/README.md

 These are not the 'classic' surfacing tools like sweep, loft, blend, trim, etc, although there are many parallels.
 FreeCAD already has some of these tools in the Part module and i believe the PartDesign module is slated to get improved versions soon.
 OpenCascade itself already has all of these functions built in, but i am not a programmer, so i cannot use OpenCascade directly.

 All scripts in this repository are offered under the terms of the GPLv3.

 ###In this repo:
 -a single .py with all the 'geometry' functions, where i try to use the most basic inputs.
 -individual .fcmacro files that tie the current GUI and selection behavior of FreeCAD to single modeling operations.
--'odds and ends' guioperationx.fcmacro functions to assist in creating sketches to pass to the NURBS tools.
+-various utility .fcmacro functions to assist in creating sketches to pass to the NURBS tools.
--test model files.
-Here it gets incredibly messy because i use both git and horrible filenames to track different versions.
-These model files are irrelevant to the script structure, i keep them in the repo for my ease of access.
+-test FreeCAD model files.
+These model files are irrelevant to the scripts, i keep them in the repo for my ease of access.

 ###Setup
 -from the top level of the repository, take NURBSlib_EVM.py, all  *.fcmacro files, and the icons folder